 RULE 16.
 How Initiated. – An election contest is initiated by the filing of a verified election protest or a verified petition for quo warranto against a Member of the House of Representatives.
 An election protest and a petition for quo warranto may be combined in one case, provided the parties are the same.

 RULE 17.
-Election Protest. – A verified election protest contesting the election or returns of any Member of the House of Representatives shall be filed by any candidate who has duly filed a certificate of candidacy and has been voted for the same office, within fifteen (15) days from June 30 of the election year or the date of actual assumption to office, whichever is later.
+Election Protest. – A verified election protest contesting the election or returns of any Member of the House of Representatives shall be filed by any candidate who has duly filed a certificate of candidacy and has been voted for the same office, within fifteen (15) days from June 30 of the election year, if the winning candidate was proclaimed on or before the said date.
+However, if the winning candidate was proclaimed after June 30 of the election year, a verified election protest shall be filed within fifteen (15) days from the date of proclamation.
+(As amended per HRET Resolution No. 16, Series of 2018 approved on September 20, 2018)

 It can only be filed by the candidates who obtained the second or third highest number of votes.
 The party filing the protest shall be designated as the protestant, while the adverse party shall be known as the protestee.